 The Combined B.A./M.A.
 Degree

 In addition to the B.A. in history, the History Department offers a combined B.A./M.A. degree for undergraduate students.
 Undergraduate advisers can discuss the general outlines of this program and if the student meets the requirements they may be signed into the program by filling out a major form with the help of an adviser.
-For more information on this program and on the Department's M.A. program in history, students should consult with a graduate history adviser and view the information on the Department's homepage.
+For more information on this program and on the Department's M.A. program in history, students should consult a graduate history adviser and view the information on the Department's homepage.

 History advisers can also inform students about fellowship opportunities open to history students.
 These fellowships include the Mellon Mays Undergraduate Fellowship and the City College Fellowship, both of which target students interested in careers in academia or research.
 In addition, history students have the opportunity to apply for the Kaye Scholars Program, which provides support for students across the humanities.